mohsenSy/terraform-digitalocean-db/examples/mongodb/README.md

 # Mongodb cluster

-This small example shows how to create a mongodb database cluster in Digital Ocean, we are creating two users and we defined two outputs, the first is called `host` whch holds the hostname for the cluster and the other is called `passwords` which is a tuple of passwords assigned to the two users we are creating.
+This small example shows how to create a mongodb database cluster in Digital Ocean, we are creating two users, one database called `users` and we defined two outputs, the first is called `host` whch holds the hostname for the cluster and the other is called `passwords` which is a tuple of passwords assigned to the two users we are creating.